 Boxed.com is an online retailer that lets you buy in bulk at warehouse prices without leaving your home.

-Boxed recently made money expert Clark Howard’s list of the top 5 retailers to watch in 2018.
+Boxed recently made money expert Clark Howard’s list of the top 5 retailers to watch.

 “They’re the ones that seem to have figured out the price points and the sense of value and convenience that people in their 20s and 30s are really interested in,” Clark said.